 Latest Injury Reports For Warriors And Mavs

-The Golden State Warriors and Dallas Maviecks will play Game 1 of the Western Conference Finals on Wednesday evening in California, and for the game the two teams have updated their injury reports as of 10:30 Eastern Time.
+The Golden State Warriors and Dallas Mavericks are playing Game 2 of the Western Conference Finals on Friday night in California, and for the game the two teams have updated their injury reports as of 10:30 Eastern Time.

-The Warriors will remain without Gary Payton II, James Wiseman and Andre Iguodala.
+The Warriors have a 1-0 lead in the series after winning the first game at home on Wednesday night.

+The Mavs had come into the series with a lot of momentum after pulling off a stunning upset in Arizona against the Phoenix Suns last Sunday night.

 Related stories on NBA basketball